geoSurge <> Google Cloud stakeholder record

 Account Director, hyperscale startups

-Joined the 2026 re-engagement, heard the full history, positioned Google as more strategic than AWS, but still required more internal review and data.
+Joined the 2026 re-engagement, heard the full history, positioned Google as more strategic than AWS, but still required more internal review and more data.

 EM